TsvetomirMotsarkanov/restaurant-booking/README.md

 ## Getting Started

-Follow these steps to set up the project locally:
+Follow these steps to set up the project locally. **Steps 1, 2, 3, 4, 6, 7 and 8 are required only for the initial setup and need to be completed only once.** After the initial setup, you can start the application by repeating step 5 to bring up the Docker environment and step 9 to compile assets with npm.

 ### 1. Clone the Repository